junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 That's when a hidden cabinet opens, showing a secret stash of delicate bottles of liqueurs.

-The Doctor is speechless for a second, "When did -- It's *my* Tardis!
+The Doctor is speechless for a second, then outrageous, "When did -- It's *my* Tardis!
 You can't just make random adjustment like that -- ahh, River!!"

 Dean admires the collection, grinning, "Now we are talking."
 All the top-shelf fine collections, nothing he'd spot in places they'd usually go -- in fact, now that he thinks about that, given that they're on some alien's spaceship, these might not even be from Earth, and considering the time travel, they are most certainly not from current time, which means the drinks could have ages and ages to brew properly.